Transfer of People's Volunteer Army soldiers' remains from South Korea to China: Background

 In 1954, after the Korean War ceasefire, the United Nations Command Military Armistice Commission (UNCMAC) established a temporary department called The Committee of Registration of Cemetery.
 China received over 10,000 remains from the Army over a monthlong period that began in September 1954.
 The Chinese transferred the remains to North Korea, where they were buried.
-In 1973, the Supreme Leader of North Korea Kim Il-sung built eight cemeteries for the Chinese People's Volunteer Army in Hoechang County, South Pyongan Province.
+In 1973, the Supreme Leader of North Korea Kim Il Sung built eight cemeteries for the Chinese People's Volunteer Army in Hoechang County, South Pyongan Province.
 Between 1981 and 1989, South Korea transferred 42 corpses through the North Korean government.

 In 1991, North Korea and China withdrew their representation in UNCMAC, and the search for remains of was discontinued.
 In 1997, South Korea handed over the remains of one member of the Army.
 After that, North Korea rejected South Korea's requests to make handovers.
 Any remains found later were buried in a Chinese army cemetery at Paju, Gyeonggi Province, South Korea.

 During the Two Sessions in China in 2011, Liu Changle, the deputy director of Education, Science, Health and Sports Committee of the National Committee of the Chinese People's Political Consultative Conference, proposed to take the remains of the Chinese People's Volunteer Army home; in the meantime, the Chinese Government's Ministry of Civil Affairs and Ministry of Foreign Affairs promoted taking the remains of the Chinese army home.
 It is calculated that around 1,152,175 Chinese army personnel are buried overseas; 99% of these personnel are buried in the Korean Peninsula.

 Negotiation

-Chinese and North Korean leaders discussed the remains of Chinese Volunteer Army personnel in Korea when South Korean President Park Geun-hye visited China in June 2013.
+Chinese and South Korean leaders discussed the remains of Chinese Volunteer Army personnel in Korea when South Korean President Park Geun-hye visited China in June 2013.
 Further discussions took place in Seoul on 5 December.
 On 19 December, both parties began to excavate the remains, and on 22 January 2014, they met again in Beijing.